spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse-admin.md

 # Setting up Synapse Admin (optional)

-The playbook can install and configure [etkecc/synapse-admin](https://github.com/etkecc/synapse-admin) (a [feature-rich](https://github.com/etkecc/synapse-admin#fork-differences) fork of [Awesome-Technologies/synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) for you.
+The playbook can install and configure [etkecc/synapse-admin](https://github.com/etkecc/synapse-admin) (a [feature-rich](https://github.com/etkecc/synapse-admin#fork-differences) fork of [Awesome-Technologies/synapse-admin](https://github.com/Awesome-Technologies/synapse-admin)) for you.

-It's a web UI tool you can use to **administrate users and rooms on your Matrix server**.
+synapse-admin is a web UI tool you can use to **administrate users, rooms, media, etc. on your Matrix server**.
 It's designed to work with the Synapse homeserver implementation, but to some extent may work with [Dendrite](./configuring-playbook-dendrite.md) as well.

 See the project's [documentation](https://github.com/etkecc/synapse-admin) to learn what it does and why it might be useful to you.